yhabib/JavaScript30/03 - CSS Variables/readme.md

 # CSS Variables

 The purpose of this challenge is to learn about the **css variables**.
-You may think that you have already use them in **LESS** or **SASS** but what we are going to see here are variables that will live after the preprocessor xD
+You may think that you have already work with them in **LESS** or **SASS** but what we are going to see here are variables that will live after preprocessing our code.

 ## Notes